 Frequently asked questions about Gamification

-How is Gamification used in a digital strategy?
+How is Gamification related to a digital strategy?